URLs overview

 Retrievals is the total number of times a URL was used as a source, regardless of whether it was cited directly in the AI’s main answer.
 This metric indicates which URLs are most popular and most credible to AI models.
 Retrievals over your selected timespan are calculated as:Retrievals (URLs) = Total responses where URL was used as a source

 Citation Rate measures the average number of times a specific source is explicitly cited within AI responses over the last 7 days.
 This metric indicates how often AI models find your content relevant enough to reference multiple times.
-Multiple citations in a single response indicate that AI models find your content highly relevant and trustworthy for the topic being discussed.
+Multiple citations in a single response indicate that AI models consider your content highly relevant and trustworthy for the topic at hand.
 The citation rate is calculated over your selected timespan as:Citation Rate (URLs) = Total citations of that URL / Total responses where URL was used as a source

 When you open the URLs section, you see a list of pages that have been used as a source by the different AI models in their answers.
 Clicking any URL takes you to its Detail Page, providing further insights into how the models have used it.
 You can open this detail page for each URL by clicking it.